tomasmark79/MarkWareVCMake/README.md

 MarkWare VCMake is a comprehensive, modern C++ project template designed for cross-platform development in Visual Studio Code.
 The template provides a robust foundation for both standalone executables and libraries, incorporating industry best practices and modern build tools.

-To safely use this template, you need to have at least intermediate knowledge in software development and be familiar with the technologies that the template uses.
+"To safely use this template, you need to have at least intermediate knowledge in software development and be familiar with the technologies that the template uses."

-### Video Tutorial
+### Video Tutorial in native Czech Language
-Introducing a multiplatform project template for modern development in C++ directly from the author.
-Very intensive Audio Language Czech.

-English subtitles via YouTube transcript. https://www.youtube.com/watch?v=6IOuiS095dQ
+English subtitles via YouTube transcription.
+https://www.youtube.com/watch?v=6IOuiS095dQ

 ### Key Features

-- Cross-platform usibility (Linux, macOS, Windows)
+- ✅ Seamless cross-platform compatibility (Linux, macOS, Windows)
-- Cross-compile compatibility
+- ✅ Cross-compilation support for various architectures
-- Conan compatibility
+- ✅ Dependency management with Conan
-- Integrated build system with CMake
+- ✅ Integrated build system using modern CMake
-- Automated VSCode tasks
+- ✅ Automated tasks and shortcuts in Visual Studio Code
-- Advanced debugging capabilities
+- ✅ Advanced debugging and profiling capabilities
-- Sanitizer, Analyzing and Hardening support
+- ✅ Support for sanitizers, static analysis, and hardening
-- SSH and WSL compatibility
+- ✅ Compatibility with SSH and Windows Subsystem for Linux (WSL)

 ## System Requirements